avgvodkadrinker/Artemis/README.md

 </p>

-### This is a brand new paypal, snapchat, discord and cashapp stealer and credit card card generator
+### This is a brand new paypal, snapchat, discord and cashapp stealer with a credit card card generator and a roblox script area too

 ## Table of Contents